gerardtorrats/gerardtorratsespinosa.github.io/content/research/wp-covid-segregation/index.md

 ---
 title: "Using Machine Learning to Estimate the Effect of Racial Segregation on COVID-19 Mortality"
-Journal: "Working Paper"
+Journal: "Proceedings of the National Academy of Sciences"
 YearCoauthors: 2020
-id: working-papers
+id: research
-date: " "
+date: "2020-02-01"

 linkType: external  # internal  or external
 permalinks: https://gerardtorratsespinosa.com/research/wp-covid-segregation/

 # Summary.
 An optional shortened abstract.
-summary:  The novel coronavirus disease 2019 (COVID-19) has revealed large racial and ethnic disparities in mortality and infections across the US.
-This study examines the role that racial residential segregation has played in the increase of deaths and infections in the overall population and in shaping racial and ethnic mortality  gaps.
-To account for other factors that may explain COVID-19 mortality and infection, I assemble a data set that includes 50 county-level factors that measure demographics, density and potential for public interaction, social capital, health risk factors, capacity of the health care system, air pollution, employment in essential businesses, and political views.
-I use machine learning methods to guide the selection of the most important controls.
-Results show that more segregated counties had higher mortality and infection rates overall and larger mortality among blacks and Hispanics relative to whites.
+summary:  This study examines the role that racial residential segregation has played in shaping the spread of the novel coronavirus disease 2019 (COVID-19) in the US as of September 30, 2020.
+The analysis focuses on the effects of racial residential segregation on mortality and infection rates for the overall population and on racial and ethnic mortality gaps.
+To account for potential confounding, I assemble a data set that includes 50 county-level factors that are potentially related to residential segregation and COVID-19 infection and mortality rates.
+These factors are grouped into 8 categories: demographics, density and potential for public interaction, social capital, health risk factors, capacity of the health care system, air pollution, employment in essential businesses, and political views.
+I use double-lasso regression, a machine learning method for model selection and inference, to select the most important controls in a statistically principled manner.
+Counties that are 1 SD above the racial segregation mean have experienced mortality and infection rates that are 8% and 5% higher than the mean.
+These differences represent an average of 4 additional deaths and 82 additional infections for each 100,000 residents in the county.
+The analysis of mortality gaps shows that in counties that are 1 SD above the black-white segregation mean, the black mortality rate is 8% higher than the white mortality rate.
+Sensitivity analyses show that an unmeasured confounder that would overturn these findings is outside the range of plausible covariates.

 btn:
 - url :